 European floral designers also enjoy a greater variety of flowers all year round, which is something I am hugely envious of!
 Culturally, flowers are deeply valued and I think this is consistent with the way Europeans seem to celebrate life with so much style.

-In no particular order, I have rounded up a modest list of 10 designers I think you should be following on Instagram.
+In no particular order, I have rounded up a modest list of 10 designers I think you should be following on Instagram when your having a creative lull and maybe need some inspiration.
 By no means an exhaustive list (some of the best aren’t even on Insta) but a pretty good place to start.

 Enjoy, and I’d love to know of any others you feel strongly about!